sara-sabr/github-evaluation/slide-one.md

 ### Why

-1. Git handbok and communicating using Markdowns are invaluables tools when working with Git and GitHub
+1. Git handbok and Markdowns are invaluables tools when working with Git and GitHub
-2. Uploading your porjects a how to plan in deploying your project
+2. A how to plan in deploying your project
-3. GitHub Pages'course will explain and demontrate how to easily host your project on GitHub
+3. GitHub Pages'course will demontrate how to easily host your project on GitHub
 4. Managing merge conflicts is *important* when working on the same file on two different branches
-5. Securing your workflows is how to manage vulnerable dependencies and prevent exposing sensitive data
+5. How to manage vulnerable dependencies and prevent exposing sensitive data